ieee-vgtc/ieeevis.org/year/2017/info/call-participation/paper-submission-guidelines.md

 ## Formatting and Language Guidelines

-Details and formatting guidelines for IEEE VIS submissions are given [here]().
+Papers must follow the [formatting guidelines for IEEE VIS submissions](http://junctionpublishing.org/vgtc/Track/vis-tvcg.html).
 Papers should include full-color figures throughout and we encourage authors to showcase their work with annotated, well described, large, and detailed graphics.
 We also encourage the placement of a teaser image at the top of the very first page to